 How can I schedule a TeleHealth visit?

-You can request a visit by calling us or requesting a visit via our website.
+You can request a visit by calling us or on our website.
 We may also reach out to you to see if you are interested if you qualify.
 One of our friendly front office coordinators will verify your insurance and discuss your coverage with you.
 You will then be emailed a link via a safe and secure platform and your session will begin as scheduled.

 Does my insurance cover TeleHealth?